jmtes/mybadtweets/README.md

 # mybadtweets

-mybadtweets is a web app that shows you your least popular tweets.
+mybadtweets is a web app that fetches your tweets, calculates the average amount of likes you get, and shows you all the tweets whose likes fall much below that average.
+It was made in the name of light-hearted self-deprecation.

 ## Setup for Development